foxhebert/foxhebert/README.md

 ✨ I'm a C# Developer on my own.

-✨ I have over 02 years' experience as a web and starting on mobile developer, specializing in creating cross-platform mobile and web apps.
+✨ I have 02 years' experience as a web and starting on mobile developer, specializing in creating cross-platform mobile and web apps.

 ✨ Mostly these days I build with Javascript.